Please visit the New blog DIARY OF A BROKER of New York Real Estate Broker Brian James.

 Real-estate agents say they will sort through the confusion.
 Celeste Karan, of Keller Williams Realty in Chicago, asks to see prior utility bills or whether the home is Energy Star rated so she can promote how much actual savings a buyer can expect.
 She also points out that some homes with quick-fix improvements -- so-called greenwashing -- may not be as eco-friendly as they sound: Bamboo floors, for example, are often touted as "green" because bamboo is a rapidly renewable material.
 But most bamboo comes from China, and lots of energy is used in shipping the products halfway around the world.

-Bank of America Corp. launched an Energy Credit mortgage, which offers a $1,000 credit toward closing fees for mortgages on new homes that meet efficiency requirements set by the government's Energy Star program, and Indigo Financial Group, based in Lansing, Mich., started selling such mortgages in Michigan, Indiana, Illinois and Florida in 2005, and recently expanded to Kentucky, Missouri, Tennessee and Alabama.
+Another perk EcoBrokers can offer is helping to find buyers energy efficient or eco-friendly mortgages.
+These are mortgages that offer bigger loans or discounts if buyers make energy-efficient improvements or if their new home meets certain efficiency standards.
+Last year, Bank of America Corp. launched an Energy Credit mortgage, which offers a $1,000 credit toward closing fees for mortgages on new homes that meet efficiency requirements set by the government's Energy Star program, and Indigo Financial Group, based in Lansing, Mich., started selling such mortgages in Michigan, Indiana, Illinois and Florida in 2005, and recently expanded to Kentucky, Missouri, Tennessee and Alabama.

 Yet some consumers say that when it comes to environmentally friendly homes, it's easy enough to do research on their own.
 Bruce Ray, a Chicago pastor, is seriously considering a $400,000 three-bedroom apartment in Green Armitage, a new building made with features like recycled and locally sourced materials, nontoxic paint, and insulation so tight it promises buyers no more than $600 a year in energy bills for the first two years.
 He says his belief in stewardship of the environment led him to research the various eco-friendly properties and understand the features they offer.
 As for the "green" agent who showed him the place, he said she was knowledgeable, but her pitch wasn't what sold him on the property.